High order recombination and an application to cubature on Wiener space: A reduction algorithm for the support of a discrete measure

 \section{A reduction algorithm for the support of a discrete measure}

 Let us start the precise description of the reduction problem.
 The notation in this section is independent of the notation used in the description of the cubature method in the following sections.
-Consider a finite set of test functions $P_{n}=\{p_{1},\ldots ,p_{n}\}$ on $(\Omega ,\mu )$, a measure space with $\mu $ a finite discrete measure
+Consider a finite set of test functions $P_{n}=\{p_{1},\ldots,p_{n}\}$ on $(\Omega,\mu)$, a measure space with $\mu$ a finite discrete measure

 with large support.
-By this we mean that $\hat{n}$ is at least of order $ n^{2}$.
-In the following we assume that $\mu $ is a probability measure, i.e. the weights add up to one.
+By this we mean that $\hat{n}$ is at least of order $n^{2}$.
+In the following we assume that $\mu$ is a probability measure, that is, the weights add up to one. \begin{definition} We will call a discrete probability measure $\tilde{\mu}$ a reduced measure with respect to $\mu$ and $P_{n}$ if it satisfies the following three conditions: